- Search The Registry

 - Teacher’s Forum

 Richard Pryor, a Black actor, director, screenwriter, and stand-up comic, was born on this date in 1940.

 Born in Peoria, Illinois, Pryor grew up in a lower-class brothel.
-He dropped out of high school at the age of 14, and later served in the United States Army for two years.
+He dropped out of high school at 14 and served in the United States Army for two years.
 He honed an instinctive talent for humor into a proficient stand-up comedy act while touring nightclubs during the early 1960s, eventually gaining national exposure through appearances on television talk and variety shows.
 Responding to the social ferment of the late 1960s and early 1970s, Pryor departed from the conventions of stand-up comedy.

-He drew freely on his Black experiences in America, treating racism, sex, and street life in a confrontational manner.
+He drew freely on his Black experiences in America, treating racism, sex, and street life confrontationally.
 The resulting routines, recorded on such hit albums as "That Nigger's Crazy," were hilarious, insightful, and often moving.
-Pryor made his movie debut in 1967 and subsequently appeared in several low-budget films.
-After his first major screen role, in "Lady Sings the Blues," he also had a part in the 1978 movie "The Wiz" and went on to become one of the biggest box-office attractions of the 1970s.
+Pryor made his movie debut in 1967 and appeared in several low-budget films.
+After his first major screen role in "Lady Sings the Blues," he also had a part in the 1978 movie "The Wiz" and became one of the biggest box-office attractions of the 1970s.

 Pryor was known for dealing candidly with controversial topics and bringing Black comedy traditions to mainstream audiences.
 He raised stand-up comedy to the level of performance art and influenced a generation of performers.

-Richard Pryor died of a heart attack on December 10, 2005, in Los Angeles, CA.
+Richard Pryor died of a heart attack in Los Angeles, CA, on December 10, 2005.